jstowers/flutter_clock/digital_clock/README.md

 ## Thank You

-Thank you Google and Lenovo for offering this Clock Design challenge!
+Thank you Google and Lenovo for offering this Clock Design contest!

 You provided a great opportunity for me to sharpen my Dart/Flutter skillset.